cig0/old_blog/we-are-in-business-finally.md

 I'm a SysAdmin insanely passionate about automation, optimization, hardening, the Go programming language and of F/LOSS in general.

-On the not techy side I enjoy outdoor activities - specially surfing; love to read and learn from the classics (specially Latin and Greek ones) and Lovecraft.
+On the not techy side I enjoy outdoor activities - specially surfing; love to read and learn from the classics - Latins and Greeks are among my preferred ones) and of course the great Master, Mr. Lovecraft.
+I believe that thanks to Tex Avery the world is a better place.
 Some day I will learn to play music or draw - I heard that one _has_ to develop at least one of such talents.
 Family, friends, my dogs is what most matter to me.
 Oh and I'm on my way to stop eating animals :)

 People stories and their creations fuel my interest to see the world from unseen perspectives.
 In my book, every work should be a labour of love because only then you can give the best of you.

 <p align="center">h4ppy h4ck1n9
+and
   <br><a href="http://bestcostaricantours.com/about/puravida.html">Pura vida!</a>
 </p>

 Tags: about,